IAFS Major Requirements

 |RUSS 4471||Europe/Eurasia||Human Diversity|

 - News & Events

 - People & Contact

-Fall 2014 at IAFS: Click here for Fall Registration information as well as the Registrar's Fall 2014 deadlines.
-Click here for the IAFS Fall 2014 semester schedule.
+Fall 2014 at IAFS: Check out the Registrar's Fall 2014 deadlines and the IAFS Fall 2014 semester schedule.
 Visit our News & Events section for upcoming activities.
-IAFS syllabi will be posted here and faculty office hours will be posted soon.
-Graduating during the 2014-2015 academic year?
-There will be one IAFS Graduation Commencement for 2014-2015 IAFS graduates, which will be on Friday, May 8th, 2015.
-Please note, there will not be a 2014 IAFS Winter Graduation Ceremony.
-See our IAFS graduation ceremony dates and details, as well as University of Colorado Boulder graduation commencement information.
-Like the CU Boulder IAFS Facebook page to keep up to date with IAFS.
+IAFS syllabi will be posted here with faculty office hours.
+There will be one IAFS Graduation ceremony for 2014-2015 IAFS graduates on Friday, May 8th, 2015.
+See our IAFS graduation ceremony dates and details.
+Like the CU Boulder IAFS Facebook page to keep up to date with IAFS!